The 9 Best Exercises To Hit A Baseball Farther

 For a hitter, training for strength and power to hit the ball farther is the name of the game.
 The combination of intentionally focused work on the field and in the cage, intelligent training in the weight room, and recovering properly will benefit the hitter by enhancing their performance.

-Selecting the correct weight room exercises is critical to help improve strength and power that correlates to hitting the ball farther.
+Selecting the correct weight room exercises is critical to help improve strength and power that will increase bat speed and hitting power.

 Exercises To Hit A Baseball Farther

 The Clean Pull is one of my favorite exercises to train for power development.
 This dynamic movement is derived from the Olympic lifts which focus on full body power and triple extension from the ankles, knees, and hips.

 The clean pull is a great movement that helps the hitter focus on full body tension, driving through the legs and hips, and being explosive.

 Approach the barbell with your feet at hip width.
 Hinge at the waist and bend the knee until you can grip the barbell.
 Set your back, pull the shoulder blades back, and keep a nice flat, neutral spine.
 Brace the core and pull the slack out of the bar.

 You should be gaining speed as you approach the knee.
 Once you are at the knee, explosively jump and extend the hips.
 Your feet may come off the ground briefly.